 What did your family think of the books?

-Also, if you know of any books similar to this, please share in the comments below!
-My kids would love more books like this, and we would be grateful for your recommendations!
+Also, if you know of any Chinese series similar to this but featuring Asian protagonists or people of color, please share in the comments below!
+We would be grateful for your recommendations!

 FREE CHINESE AUDIOBOOKS